Pennsylvania Sexual Assault Lawyer | Worgul Law Firm

 • The victim is less than 16 or is four or more years younger than the offender and not married to them

-Sexual Assault Charges in Pittsburgh
+Sexual Assault Charges in Pennsylvania

 Statutory Sexual Assault

 You can be charged with statutory sexual assault (18 Pa.
-Code §3122.1) in Pittsburgh if you engage in sexual intercourse with a person under the age of 16 who is not your spouse and is at least four years younger than you.
+Code §3122.1) in Pennsylvania if you engage in sexual intercourse with a person under the age of 16 who is not your spouse and is at least four years younger than you.

 If you are between four and 11 years older than the minor, you will be charged with a second-degree felony.
 If you are at least 11 years older than the minor, you will be charged with a first-degree felony.